 Rather than mind-numbing video games, look for puzzles and activities that help improve your focus and attention.
 Simple exercises, such as math, patterns, and memorization, don’t take much time, but repetition can really make a difference.

-More for Improving Your Focus
+More on Improving Your Focus

 - 7 Tips To Improve Your Attention Span And Focus Instantly